 To be eligible for the prize, candidates must:

-- be full-time and part-time faculty members affiliated with the University of Ottawa;
+- be full-time or part-time faculty members or instructional staff affiliated with the University of Ottawa;

 - have produced the work under consideration recently (e.g. within the last year);

 - have the support of one peer for their nomination;

 - submit their nomination form online by October 20, 2021.
 The nomination form is now closed.

 The choice of recipient for this non-monetary award will be made by a selection committee comprised of:

 Each nomination form must include the following: